eclipse-set/toolboxmodel/BUILD_INSTRUCTIONS.md

 # Build instructions

 As the requirements for local development and production deployments are different, this document contains two sets of instructions.
-First, instructions on how to work on the component locally using the Eclipse IDE (e.g. for development) and secondly how to do a full production build locally via Maven.
+First, instructions on how to work on the component locally using the Eclipse IDE (e.g. for development) and secondly instructions on how to do a full production build locally via Maven are provided.

 ## Prerequisites